StormDragon77/Stormilla/README.md

 ------------------------------
 # Old Versions:

-Note: The pack's name on releasees prior to 2.0 was called Fixed Inconsistencies
+Note: The pack's name on releases prior to 2.0 was called Fixed Inconsistencies

 Java: 1.3-present (1.0-1.2 have been retrived through my back up drive, will upload them eventually)